 How a calendar can keep us on track

-A calendar calls for commitment by binding your task to a specific date and time.
-Once you put it into a calendar, any digital calendar will make sure that a notification is sent to you when the time to take action comes by.
-A pen and paper calendar will work too (e.g. a diary), but you do need to remember to consult the diary everytime you finish a task, to check what is coming up.
-A date and time will still make you commit to finishing the task, rather than making it a want-to-do on a to-do list.
+A calendar enforces commitment by binding your task to a specific date and time.
+Once you put it into a digital calendar with a date and time, the device will make sure to notify you to take action at the scheduled time.
+A pen and paper calendar will work too (e.g. a diary), but you do need to remember to consult the paper calendar every time you finish a task, to check what the upcoming task is.

-Not only will a calendar guide us on what to do, but really importantly, it will help us say NO to what is not there.
-If it is not on the calendar, it isn’t scheduled today and I need not do it or more strongly, SHOULD not do it.
+Not only will a calendar guide you on what to do, but also help you say NO to things not scheduled.
+If it is not on the calendar, it isn’t scheduled now and you need not and SHOULD not do it.

 Why care about staying on track

 Everyone has aspirations of achieving something in their life, work, relationships, play and so on.
-To get to where we aspire from where we are currently, we need to put one foot in front of another in a systematic consistent fashion.
-If we can find a way to keep walking towards our aspired self without getting distracted towards side alleys, then our chances our getting to our destination sooner grow manifold.
+To get to where we aspire to be, we need to work consistently.
+If we can find a way to keep moving towards our aspired self without getting sidetracked, then our chances of getting to our destination grow.

 My calendar routine and tips for you

 It is important to have a routine to plan your next day’s calendar every evening so that you can go through to-do lists and put important tasks on the calendar.
 Using your planning routine and calendar, you can even change habits and make space for new things.
 You can weed out what is not working and give more time to things you realise are more worth to you.
 Only the things that make it to the calendar get done.
 So you plan and revise your calendar to reflect who you want to be.